ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 {% include linkedHeading.html heading="On-premise" level=3 %}

-In terms of a product's [life cycle emissions](../information/lifecycle), this refers to the operational emissions associated with an organisation's owned hardware assets.
-[Read more about operational carbon emissions.](../information/lifecycle/operational)
+In terms of a product's [life cycle emissions](../information/lifecycle), this refers to the usage emissions associated with an organisation's owned hardware assets.
+[Read more about usage carbon emissions.](../information/lifecycle/usage)

 {% include linkedHeading.html heading="Servers and Storage" level=4 %}